ghi-electronics/Documentation/hardware/sitcore/dev.md

 ### SC20260 Dev Display Options

-![UD435](images/ud435.jpg)

 One of the headers on the SCM20260 Dev board includes all necessary parallel display signals.
 It also includes I2C and a couple of GPIOs allowing for support of capacitive touch panels.
 Out-of-the-box, the SCM20260 Dev board includes a 4.3" display with capacitive touch.

+#### UD435 Display Adaptor

+![UD435](images/ud435.jpg)

+This display is included with the SCM20260D Dev board.

 * Display Module: [ER-TFT043-3](https://www.buydisplay.com/)
 * Touch Panel: [ER-TPC043-2](https://www.buydisplay.com/)